caribou/caribou/configuring.md

 The `resources` directory has three branches: `config`, `public`, and `templates`.

+* **cljs**

+This directory holds any clojurescript files for your Caribou project.
+By default these files will be compiled to javascript every time they are changed.

 * **config**

-The first, `config`, holds all the configuration files for the various environments that your Caribou app will eventually run in.
+`config` holds all the configuration files for the various environments that your Caribou app will eventually run in.
 The name of each environment maps to a configuration file with the same name and suffixed by `.clj`.
 So in the "development" environment Caribou will use the `development.clj` config file.
 For now the app defaults to `development`, but there are things you will want to shut down for production that are helpful in development, like automatic code reloading.
 For this Caribou provides a `production.clj` with its own set of configuration options.

 * **public**